krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 Additionally, it can be configured to utilize the new FinOps page in the composition portal basic.
 This page can be configured to show a breakdown of the costs of the composition and the usage metrics.

+For `Krateo 2.4.3`, install the composition with version `0.1.4`.
+For `Krateo 2.5.0`, install the composition with version greater than `0.1.5`.
+Version 0.1.4 **omits** Open Policy Agent and its policies, thus removing the optimization components.

 ## Summary

 1. [Overview](#overview)